7innovations/.github/profile/README.md

 ## C242-PS064 - Bangkit 2024 Capstone Team Project

-# 💚 FixU: Depression Detection App 🌱
+# 💚 FixU: A Mental Health Monitoring App 🌱

 Welcome to the **world of Team C242-PS064**! 💪✨ We're a team of passionate creators on a mission to **empower vulnerable communities** and **boost mental well-being**.
 Together, we're building something impactful, caring, and transformative.